HPV Vaccine Toolkit: Increasing HPV Vaccine Uptake Among Adolescent Clients in the Family Planning Setting

 Local Resource List

-Train staff on how to make an effective referral.
+Train staff on how to make effective referrals.

 Referral Quality Staff Observation Activity, Instructions, and Handouts